Global spectra, polytopes and stacky invariants: Geometric spectrum of a polytope

 \subsection{Various interpretations}

-We give three methods to compute $Spec_P^{geo}$, showing that it yields finally a spectrum of $P$ in the sense of section \ref{sec:CahierChargesSpectre}.
-The first one and the third one are inspired by the works of Mustata-Payne \cite{MustataPayne} and Stapledon \cite{Stapledon}.
+We give three methods in order to compute $\Spec_P^{\geo}$, showing that it yields finally a spectrum of $P$ in the sense of Section \ref{sec:CahierChargesSpectre}.
+The first one and the third one are inspired by the works of Musta\c{t}\u{a}-Payne \cite{MustataPayne} and Stapledon \cite{Stapledon}.
 The second one is inspired by Batyrev's stringy $E$-functions.